jmaneyrol69/js-quantities/README.md

 ## Tests

 Tests are implemented with Jasmine (<https://github.com/pivotal/jasmine>).
-You could use both HTML and jasmine-node runners.
+You can use both HTML and jasmine-node runners.

 To execute specs through HTML runner, just open `SpecRunner.html` file in a browser to execute them.